THE PHAN Team

 She/her/hers

-Lem is a community health advocate, a designer, and a member of my community.
-She is inspired and motivated by the certainty: build effective designs for women of color's wellness.
-She is extremely enthusiastic about the potential to achieve design equity - to serve the members of the low-income communities, communities of color, women of color, and to advocate for better health designs and better outcomes.
+Lem is a community health advocate, a designer, and a member of our community.
+She is inspired and motivated by the certainty: build effective designs for population's wellness.
+She is extremely enthusiastic about the potential to achieve human-center design and to understand the conceptual challenges for advancing the socio-technical issues of health information, and to advocate for better health designs and better outcomes.

 Henri Brignol,